PossiblyAxolotl/PossiblyAxolotl-Wiki/wiki/axventure.md

 # Ax's Great Axventure

 Ax's Great Axventure was going to be a quirky, fourth wall-breaking RPG for Gameboy and home computers developen in [GB Studio](https://www.gbstudio.dev/).

+## History

 It was developed in the year 2020 as PossiblyAxolotl's first ever video game but never got far enough into development to release.
 Assets are reused in [Axolotl Museum](/axolotl_museum).

 PossiblyAxolotl also later made attempts to turn the game 3D in a voxel style with Godot, but nothing much came of it.